 • Interesting views of many international newspapers on dog eating in Vietnam

-• on Oct 27, 2018 By: LucyH
+• on Oct 27, 2018 By: Phuong Mai NGUYEN

-• Hanoi's suggestion to stop eating dog meat has raised the opinion of the world's major newspapers such as The Guardian, BBC or Reuters on the problem of eating dog meat in Vietnam.
-Recently, when the draft ban on dog meat consumption in Hanoi was discussed and considered, the major foreign newspapers have simultaneously reported on the event - reflecting the right perspective and attention of many western countries about consuming dog meat in Vietnam.
+Hanoi's suggestion to stop eating dog meat has raised the opinion of the world's major newspapers such as The Guardian, BBC or Reuters on the problem of eating dog meat in Vietnam.
+Recently, when the draft ban on dog meat consumption in Hanoi was discussed and considered, the major foreign newspapers simultaneously reported on the event - reflecting the right perspective and attention of many Western countries about consuming dog meat in Vietnam.

 The Guardian reports on eating dog meat in Vietnam